 Ingredients

-- 2 medium sized squash (Choose squash that has a firm outer shell with a scoop friendly inside like acorn, delicata, carneval, sweet dumpling).
+- 2 medium sized squash – (Choose squash that has a firm outer shell with a scoop friendly inside like acorn, delicata, carnival, sweet dumpling).

-- 1 cup of uncooked wild rice (rice will work too).
-Wild harvested preferred.
+- 1 cup of uncooked wild rice (Wild harvested preferred).

 - 3 cups of stock (vegetable or chicken)